 - Man’s Search for Meaning – A helpful book to find meaning in life, death and suffering

 - Make Your Bed – 10 principles from a Navy Seal, and it all starts with making your bed

 Q2.
 What else can I do to stay motivated?

 Answer – Apart from reading motivational books, there are many steps you can take to help you get motivated again.
-Review your dreams and goals, to see whether they are still relevant to you and what you truly want from life.
+Review your dreams and goals to see whether they are still relevant to you and what you truly want from life.
 Look back at your progress; this can be a real boost for your self-esteem.
-Set new goals but take each goal one at a time, overwhelming yourself with too many goals is a shortcut to being demotivated.
-Find a mentor, advisor, someone who can speak with you and encourage you when you don’t have the strength to encourage yourself.
+Set new goals but take each goal one at a time; overwhelming yourself with too many goals is a shortcut to being demotivated.
+Find a mentor, advisor, or someone who can speak with you and encourage you when you don’t have the strength to encourage yourself.
 Use regular physical exercise as a tool for getting healthier in mind and body.
 Lastly, you may just need a break from work or study.
 Take a nap and get some rest, it will help clear your mind.

 Q3.
 What are some famous motivational quotes?

 Answer – Here are a few motivational quotes-

 - Mark Twain said, “Getting started is the secret to getting ahead.”

 - “We have a choice – to experience the pain from regret, or the pain of being disciplined” – Unknown